MorrisCastro04/holbertonschool-web_front_end/CSS_advanced/README.md

 task 9: remove the text decorations of anchor elements

-task 10: add a custom porperty to center a text
+task 10: add a custom property to center a text

+task 11: add a custom property to uppercase a text